 Crimson in colour with brick-red hues.
 Attractive aromas of red currant, red cherry and raspberry, with complex nuances of rosehip and orange brûleé.
 Rich and fruit-driven, with hints of orange, rosehip and toffee; the palate is elegantly balanced with layers of savoury texture, clean acidity and fine-grained tannins for a long, silky finish.

 Light, clear colour; classic rose petal, powder puff and spice aromas swirl around on the bouquet, the palate providing more of the same until the finish and aftertaste when tannins appear.
 They provide an essential framework for the wine, giving it the ability to stand up to virtually any dish, especially Italian.
+95 points.